raganwald/raganwald.github.com/_posts/2015-02-17-simple-iterators-in-javascript.md

   784
 {% endhighlight %}

 Arrays copy-on-read, so every time we perform a map or filter, we get a new array and perform all the computations.
 This might be expensive.

+You recall we briefly touched on the idea of infinite collections?
+Let's make iterable numbers.
+They *have* to be lazy, otherwise we couldn't write things like:

+{% highlight javascript %}
+const Numbers = extend({
+  [Symbol.iterator]: () => {
+    let n = 0;

+    return {
+      next: () =>
+        ({done: false, value: n++})
+    }
+  }
+}, LazyCollection);

+const firstCubeOver1234 =
+  Numbers
+    .map((x) => x * x * x)
+    .filter((x) => x > 1234)
+    .first()

+//=> 1331
+{% endhighlight %}

-Balanced against that, our "lazy iterables" use structure sharing, so if we pop something off a stack after taking an iterable, we might get an unexpected result.
+Balanced against their flexibility, our "lazy iterables" use structure sharing.
+If we mutate a collection after taking an iterable, we might get an unexpected result.
+This is why "pure" functional languages like Haskell combine lazy semantics with immutable collections, and why even "impure" languages like Clojure emphasize the use of immutable collections.

+### eager iterables

 Arrays have *eager* semantics for `.map`, `.filter`, `.rest` and `.take`.
 They return another array, not a lazy iterable.
 Whereas, the `Stack` and `Pair` collections we wrote have *lazy* semantics: They return a lazy iterable and when we want a true collection, we have to gather the elements into an array or another collection using `.from`: